 Clear Channel UK is on a mission to deliver more impact for brands, with less impact on the planet.
 Since 2008 Clear Channel UK has reduced its carbon footprint by 83%.
 Carbon cutback initiatives include the wholesale replacement of fluorescent lighting with LED alternatives, the introducing of solar lighting at bus stops and the installation of new digital displays which are 50% more energy efficient.
 Clear Channel UK is also replacing its entire fleet with zero emissions vehicles.
-Clear Channel UK is a committed Ad Net Zero member and expects to be carbon net zero by 2030 across scopes 1 & 2.
+Clear Channel UK are committed Ad Net Zero members and expect to be carbon net zero by 2030 across scopes 1 & 2.

 Since 2019, all electricity sourced and paid for by Ocean is 100% green from sustainable suppliers.
 A member of Ad Net Zero, Ocean is committed to reducing carbon emissions by 42% by 2030 and has a policy to reach net zero by 2040 - measuring Scopes 1, 2 and 3, all in line with the Paris Agreement.
 Ocean's sustainability advertising fund 'Drops in the Ocean' donates 2% of annual revenue in screen value to environmental charities and non-profits that are working hard to save the planet.
 As of 2024, Ocean has partnered with Pinwheel, a platform that connects brands to the most impactful carbon removal and biodiversity projects.
 Media agency partners can get involved by voting for their favourite project, and funds will be allocated accordingly.
 Ocean also works with the Wildlife Trust to rewild parcels of land in their UK estate.
 There are currently 18 and counting.
+JCDecaux JCDecaux's sustainability commitment is rated by leading international bodies including: CDP (A), EcoVadis (gold medal status), MSCI (AA), FTSE4Good (3.4/5) and Sustainalytics (13.7).
+In 2022, JCDecaux published its ESG roadmap for 2030 and in 2023 unveiled its Climate Strategy.
+JCDecaux is committed to achieving Net Zero Carbon by 2050, through a Science-Based Targets (SBTi) trajectory.
+By 2030 reduce Scope 1 and 2 emissions by at least 60%, reduce Scope 3 emissions by 46%, by 2050 reduce by at least 90% the emissions of scopes 1, 2 and 3 vs. 2019.
+Since 2022 JCDecaux has covered 100% of its power requirements from renewable sources.